-Also create a mp4 video file of each tape and transfer to a USB on the same order:
+Also create an mp4 video file of each tape and transfer to a USB on the same order:

 Please note that all moulded tapes must be cleaned before we convert them

-Clean mould from VHS tape (light to medium infection) – $10 per tape
+Clean mould from video tape (light to medium infection) – $10 per tape

-Clean mould from VHS tape (heavy to severe infection) – $15 per tape
+Clean mould from video tape (heavy to severe infection) – $15 per tape

 Editing options – such as customised menus.
 Details on request

 Don’t know what’s on your tape, and you only want family/home video content?